 These are activities and lesson plans developed by our educators and student STEM role models.
 These role models prepare a video of an activity and promote STEM and answer questions as a way to support educators, parents and other stakeholders as they help kids practice hands-on, minds-on STEM wherever they may be.
 Another effort is to have periodic webinars/talks by STEM subject matter experts, for example, to relate their research and STEM related topics to K-12 audiences with opportunities for question and answer interactions.

-This section guide includes a set of activity plans related to various STEM areas.
+This section guide will include a set of activity plans related to various STEM areas.